fogelran/people-match/README.md

 People.

 The seeker will provide several yes/no question quiz.
-The spread of the quiz sheet will be done in an intelligent propagated manner until s match with the person.
+The spread of the quiz sheet will be done in an intelligent propagated manner until a match will be found with the person.